secretGeek/today-i-learned-staging/powershell/publish_module.md

 # How to publish a module

-For now -- this is based entirely on [Building a PowerShell Module](http://ramblingcookiemonster.github.io/Building-A-PowerShell-Module/) by Warren Frame.
+For now &mdash; this is based entirely on [Building a PowerShell Module](http://ramblingcookiemonster.github.io/Building-A-PowerShell-Module/) by Warren Frame.

 1. Create a module (.psm1)
 2. Create a module manifest (using New-ModuleManifest)